Automatically Recommend Code Updates: Are We There Yet?: Study Design

 To extract all code modifications in the 1.3M commits that we collected, we utilize the \emph{git diff} command in Git to identify which parts of code are updated in the two versions (i.e., before and after the code update).
 In this study, we identify code updates at the method level for two reasons: (1) a method implements a single functionality, providing sufficient context, and (2) file-level code updates may encompass multiple method-level code transformations, with files containing large amounts of text, including significant unchanged code sections that could hinder CodeLM model performance~\cite{tufano2019learning}.
 To more accurately evaluate code updates, we removed developers' comments within code blocks.
 We then constructed a list of triplets (i.e., the method block before updates (\emph{prior}), the method block after updates (\emph{updated}), and the corresponding commit messages) to represent the updated methods (i.e., as shown in Figure~\ref{fig:code_example}).
-Ultimately, we extracted 209,346 pairs of updated methods and their corresponding commit messages.
+Ultimately, we extracted 209,346 pairs of updated methods and their corresponding commit messages (i.e., \textit{AndroZooUpdate-L}).
 The dataset is represented as a list of triplets, i.e., \emph{$ \{(m_{1},m^{'}{1}, c{1}),...,(m_{N},m^{'}{N}, c{N})\}$}, where \emph{$m_{i}$} denotes the version of a method \textit{prior} to the code update, \emph{$m_{i}^{'}$} signifies the \textit{updated} version, and \emph{$c_{i}$} indicates the corresponding commit message.
-Table~\ref{tab:section2_data_summary} displays the number of updated methods occurring between 2008 and 2022.